y2kbugger/y2k-lc3-tools/README.md

 1. sqlvm
   - push all HALTED and RESET messages into SQL
 1. Add test for vm
-  - unify abstract VM (is_running, loading, etc)
-  - and ability to run and print multiple lines without trace and use for `step`ping.
   - reading from memory
   - reading from registers
   - reg/memory/signal trace tests for each opcode